andymantell/statice/README.md

 ## Use
 Should be a vanilla node module designed to be used programatically, with optional plugins for Grunt and Gulp

+Should have some form of "development mode" whereby it runs it's own server and only renders the requested page, rather than requiring the entire site to be re-rendered as is common with static site generators

 Possibly a separate project, but should somehow expose enough hooks and events that a user interface (probably web based) could be developed to monitor and control it (a la Mixture.io).